Every process has steps that must stay predictable. And steps where AI brings more than rules can.

 6. 06 Monitor and iterate continuously

-Two MIT-licensed templates we use in client work.
-Free to fork, adapt and contribute back.
+Open artefacts we use in client work — a book, two templates, two foresight pieces.
+CC BY 4.0 and MIT.
+Free to read, fork, adapt and contribute back.

 TOGAF-based business context for AI development tools.